Skip to main content

 The AI Governance Advisory is the throughline that keeps all of it honest — ensuring that as the technology evolves, the governance frameworks evolve with it.

-None of these are separate offerings.
-They compound.
+These offerings compound.
 Each stage makes the next one stronger.
 That compounding is the business model, the product strategy, and the theory of change, all at once.

 06·Chapter

-Built With the Sector, Not For It
+Built With the Sector

 Chapter 06 of 06